Jeanna Fine

-Jeanna Fine (September 29, 1964 – November 2025) was an American pornographic film actress and erotic dancer.
+Jeanna Fine (September 29, 1964October 2025) was an American pornographic film actress.

+Early life

+Fine was born on September 29, 1964 in New York State.

 Career

+Fine joined the adult film industry in her early 20s.
+She starred in the films Skin Hunger (1995), My Surrender (1996), and Cafe Flesh 2 (1997).

-Fine was inducted in the AVN Hall of Fame in 1997.
+She was inducted into the AVN Hall of Fame in 1997.
 She is also in the X-Rated Critic's Association's Hall of Fame.

 Fine had a small role in the 1999 film The Boondock Saints as a dancer.

+An interview with Fine was featured on the 2014 album Try Me by American post-hardcore band Self Defense Family.
+The 40-minute interview split between two tracks focuses on her childhood and early adulthood before she entered the pornography industry.

 Personal life and death

-Fine became involved in a long-term relationship with fellow pornographic actress Savannah.
+Fine became involved in a long-term relationship with fellow pornographic film actress Savannah.
 In a 1999 interview following the airing of the E!
 True Hollywood Story about Savannah's life and death, Fine commented, "We had an ongoing, on-again, off-again, volatile, loving relationship.
 At that time I was having a lot of problems myself.
 Between [Sikki] Nixx and Savannah pushing and pulling, I pretty much at one point ran away from them both.
 I couldn't take it any longer.
 But I feel I left her behind when she needed me most.
 It's very sad."

-She died in November 2025, at the age of 61.
+Fine died in October 2025 from heart failure, less than a week after her 61st birthday.
+Her death was announced by her friend and former roommate Thomas Taliaferro, who performed in pornographic films under the name Tom Byron.